skylight-hq/skylight.digital/pages/career-pathways/product-manager.md

 You’ve created a launch plan and launched a product into a production environment.
 You create outcome oriented roadmaps and can navigate many competing priorities.

 ##### Product execution
+Your product meets or exceeds user, business, and technical expectations.
 You’re experienced in leading all team ceremonies and keeping the team on track to deliver features.
 You know the product inside and out and are regularly pushing new features to production.
 You can defend priority rationale to the team and to stakeholders.

 ##### Human-centered design
 You’re experienced in leading user interviews and guiding the team to better understand the needs of the user.
 You prioritize the human element in the software development process rather than approach it as a transactional activity.
 You collaborate with product design on wireframes or prototypes and give direction when necessary.